Saratoga Springs (horse): 1997: two-year-old season

 On his racecourse debut, Saratoga Springs started the 4/6 favourite for a six furlong maiden race at the Curragh Racecourse on 29 June.
 Ridden by Christy Roche he looked outpaced at half way but finished strongly and just failed to win, beaten a short head in a three-way photo finish by Two-Twenty-Two and Natalis who dead-heated for first.
 Two weeks later, the colt started 4/7 favourite for a similar event over seven furlongs at Gowran Park and recorded his first success, going clear of his opponents in the final furlong before being eased down by Roche to win by three quarters of a length from the John Oxx-trained filly Absoluta.
 On 26 July at the Curragh Saratoga Springs started odds-on favourite for a minor stakes race over seven furlongs in which he was ridden by Seamie Heffernan.
 After leading from the start he was tackled by the filly Tarascon in the last quarter mile and came out second best after a prolonged struggle, going down by half a length to his rival.
 The colt was then sent to England to contest the Acomb Stakes at York Racecourse on 19 August when he was equipped with a visor for the first time.
-Ridden by Mick Kinane he was among the leaders from the start, took the leade two furlongs out and drew away in the closing stages to win by five lengths from Chester House and the Godolphin runner Mutawwaj who dead-heated for second.
+Ridden by Mick Kinane he was among the leaders from the start, took the lead two furlongs out and drew away in the closing stages to win by five lengths from Chester House and the Godolphin runner Mutawwaj who dead-heated for second.
 The other beaten horses included Teapot Row and La-Faah who went on to win the Royal Lodge Stakes and the Horris Hill Stakes respectively.